 Demand for consumer goods

-Markets like India have strong demand for using gold in jewellery.
+Markets like India have a strong demand for using gold in jewellery.
 Economic growth in India increases disposable income and therefore demand for gold.
 As gold is a luxury good (income elasticity of demand > 1) then a rise in income in India could lead to a bigger % demand for gold.

-Gold is seen as desirable element in an investment portfolio.
+Gold is seen as a desirable element in an investment portfolio.
 Gold will hold its value even during inflation.
 At various times, investment trusts and individuals will have a greater demand for saving their wealth in the form of gold.
 This can lead to higher demand for gold to store wealth.
-This investment demand is the primary factor behind the increase in price of gold between 2006 and 2011.
+This investment demand is the primary factor behind the increase in the price of gold between 2006 and 2011.

 With inflation of 0%, money retains its value.
 However, if inflation increases to 20%, then money (notes and coins) will reduce in value.
 If inflation is very high, then money can soon lose all its value.
 Therefore in periods of high inflation, people will seek to switch out of cash and into physical assets which retain their value.
-The most important inflation proof investment is seen as gold.
+The most important inflation-proof investment is seen as gold.

 Note, it also depends on the real interest rate.
 If inflation is 6%, but interest rates are 8%, you can still protect the value of your savings in a bank.
 However, if you get a situation of high and volatile inflation, you are more likely to have negative real interest rates.
-A key issue is whether market fear inflation could get out of control.
+A key issue is whether market fears inflation could get out of control.

 Any prospect of hyper inflation (e.g. Germany, Zimbabwe) would cause people to store as much wealth in physical assets such as gold.